Model Export with Ultralytics YOLO

 Applies specific optimizations for mobile or constrained environments.int8:

-Enables INT8 quantization, highly beneficial for edge deployments.
+Enables INT8 quantization, highly beneficial for edge AI deployments.